SOFIE-project/Provisioning-and-Discovery/README.md

 ```

 **For DNS**
-Create a [semantic representaion file](/src/sofie_pd_component/dns/controller/static/semantic.json) and copy it to internal directory.
+Create a [semantic representation file](/src/sofie_pd_component/dns/controller/static/semantic.json) and copy it to an internal directory.

 ```
 cp [Link to File] src/python_app/controller/static